MuhSyarifudin/Bookshelf/README.md

 # Get Started

-Because it's use a ES Module so please use a live-server, you can use node js live-server or VS Code extension live-server. please follow the below instruction to run the App.
+Because it's use an ES Module so please use a live-server, you can use node js live-server or VS Code extension live-server. please follow the below instruction to run the App.

 ```
 #Clone